0xPolygon/polygon-edge-docs/docs/how-tos/howto-bridge-assets/setup-relayer.md

 }
 ```

 To start a relayer, you need to import the private key corresponding to the relayer account address.
-You will need to input password when you import private key.
+You will need to input the password when you import private key.
 Once import has been successful, key will be stored under `keys/<ADDRESS>.key`.

 ```bash
 # Import private key and store to local with encryption